podulator/amazon-sagemaker-workshop/README.md

 - This workshop uses image recognitiom and computer vision as a way to dive into transfer learning, using pre-made off the shelf algorithms, harnessing Elastic Inference to reduce costs, and enabling hyper paramater optimisation auto tuning to get better predictions.

 [**Tensor Flow on Amazon SageMaker**](Workshop3)
 - This workshop focusses on the TensorFlow framework on Amazon SageMaker.
-We'll be looking at Natural Language Processing via Sentiment Analysis, as well as looking at bringing your own model to Amazon SageMaker, using the service in a modular way, batch transform jobs
+We'll be looking at Natural Language Processing via Sentiment Analysis, as well as bringing your own model to Amazon SageMaker via a docker container, using the service in a modular way, and running batch transform jobs

 ## License & Contributing